 DevOps, when applied inappropriately, can and does create chaos inside companies instead of solving anything.
 Bunnyshell helps by letting you and your team spin up unlimited development and staging environments, so you can manage your pipeline more efficiently and with increased velocity.

 To refine our three methods, we have to ensure that our software is secure, reliable, and high-quality.
 Not only that, but we should also improve productivity, testing efforts, and the pace of the software delivery efforts.

 At Bunnyshell, we know that software continues to get more complex, evolving faster than humans can keep up.
-That is why we create and offer the DevOps tools necessary to help our customers grow and deliver better software, faster.
+That is why we create and offer the development environments necessary to help our customers grow and deliver better software, faster.
 Continuously check us out.